Tag Archives

 Are You Experienced?, Jimi Hendrix

-I watched this show with a couple certifiable Feelies Freaks who admitted afterward the two formal sets had come off as a bit labored.
-The band played a bunch of new material from In Between (i.e. songs still to be polished in the live setting) and while they nailed plenty of oldies from Time For a Witness, Crazy Rhythms and The Good Earth, there wasn’t exactly a surfeit of energy up there.
+I watched this show with a couple certifiable Feelies Freaks who admitted afterward that both formal sets had come off as a bit labored.
+The band played a bunch of new material from In Between, i.e. songs still to be polished in the live setting.
+While they nailed plenty of oldies from Time For a Witness, Crazy Rhythms and The Good Earth, there wasn’t exactly a surfeit of energy up there.
 Of course, with The Feelies, stage histrionics are not what they’re selling.
-In any case, once the encore kicked off, they summoned reservoirs of new life.
-Even Glenn Mercer, the famously cadaverous and impassive lead singer/guitarist, perked up; mid-Stooges, after two sets of studied catatonia, he could be seen bouncing about the stage and rubbing his guitar against the mic stand.

-I don’t know of any other bands that deliver all-cover encores (aside from those who do nothing but covers).
-In some small way, The Feelies are innovating here — which is ironic, for in most every other respect, they have stubbornly refused to evolve.
-When Yo La Tengo debuted with Ride the Tiger in 1985, these two Jersey-derived bands could easily have been mistaken for one another — a pair of similarly skilled, post-punk, Velvet-obsessed, art-house darlings.
+When Yo La Tengo debuted with Ride the Tiger in 1985, these two Jersey-derived bands could easily have been mistaken for one another.
+Here was a pair of similarly skilled, post-punk, Velvet-obsessed, art-house darlings.
 Yo La Tengo actually has a thing for covers, too.
-But while YLT moved on (issuing a dozen increasingly expansive, sonically adventurous albums), The Feelies have never abandoned their own specific brand of jangly, guitar-driven avant-pop, proving just how much there is to mine from such a seemingly constrictive niche.
+But while YLT moved on — issuing a dozen increasingly expansive, sonically adventurous albums — The Feelies never abandoned their own specific brand of jangly, guitar-driven avant-pop, proving just how much there is to mine from such a seemingly constrictive niche.

 And you know what?
 Their encore habits further demonstrate their desire to cling just as tightly to their earliest influences.
 Today, of course, there are websites devoted entirely to the fan-chronicling of set lists, even those performed by obscure bands from the 1980s.
 The Sinclair show has not yet been logged for all time, but here we gather from www.setlist.fm a further sampling of encore tunes from The Feelies’ Detroit show at The El, in July: